 Your risk for kidney disease goes up with age.
 Kidney stones, auto-immune disorders, diabetes, and cancer treatment can also impact your kidneys.

-“In adults, the two main causes of kidney disease are diabetes and high blood pressure,” Dr. Huston says, noting they represent the majority of patients he sees.
+The two main causes of kidney disease in adults are diabetes and high blood pressure.

 Lifestyle Changes and Exercise for Kidney Disease